2015 Oregon wildfires: August fire

 The August fire was reported on August 22, 2015, 10 mi east of Banks.
 It was fully contained by August 24.
 It was suspected to be human-caused.
 One firefighter was injured.
 Three aircraft were used, taking water from Henry Hagg Lake, which led to its closure for recreational purposes.
 An estimated 26 acre were part of the burn, and 60 firefighters were needed.
 Highway 26 was closed for several days.

 Cornet-Windy Ridge fire

 The Cornet-Windy Ridge fire has burned more than 103800 acre on public forest and private lands a few miles west of Durkee.
 As of August 23, 2015, the fire was 80 percent contained.

 Eldorado fire

 The Eldorado fire, which was caused by lightning, has burned more than 20600 acre of land 5 mi southeast of Unity.
 As of August 23, 2015, the fire was 65 percent contained.

 Stouts fire

-The human-caused Stouts fire has burned 26,000 acres 16 mi east of Canvyonville, just south of Milo.
+The human-caused Stouts fire has burned 26,000 acres 16 mi east of Canyonville, just south of Milo.
 As of August 23, 2015, the wildfire was 83 percent contained.